 - Multiple currencies.
 You can access a variety of foreign currencies to pay with convenience and avoid currency conversion costs overseas.

 - Inactivity fee.
 NAB Traveller Card does not charge monthly inactivity fees.
-However, some operators may directly charge a fee.

 - Missing some currencies.
 The Traveller Card doesn’t let you hold Vietnamese dong or Emirati Dirhams, which a few Australian prepaid cards now do.

 - Currency conversion fee.
 If you make a purchase in an unsupported or unloaded currency, you’ll be stung with a currency conversion fee of 4% of the total transaction value.